frontenddogma/web-development-glossary/manuscript/p.md

 : A communication endpoint.
 At the software level, within an operating system, a port is a logical construct that identifies a specific process or a type of network service.
 Ports are identified for each protocol and address combination by 16-bit unsigned numbers, commonly known as the port number.
 The most common protocols that use port numbers are the Transmission Control Protocol (TCP) and the User Datagram Protocol (UDP).
 A port number is always associated with an IP address of a host and the protocol type of the communication.
 It completes the destination or origination network address of a message.
 Specific port numbers are commonly reserved to identify specific services.&nbsp;[†](#w-port)

 Portable Document Format
 : A file format developed by Adobe in the 1990s to present documents, including text formatting and images, in a manner independent of application software, hardware, and operating systems.
-Based on the PostScript language, each PDF file encapsulates a complete description of a fixed-layout flat document, including the text, fonts, vector graphics, raster images and other information needed to display it.
+Based on the PostScript language, each PDF file encapsulates a complete description of a fixed-layout flat document, including the text, fonts, vector graphics, raster images, and other information needed to display it.
 PDF was standardized as ISO 32000 in 2008.&nbsp;[†](#w-pdf)

 Portable Network Graphics
-: A raster-graphics file-format that supports lossless data compression.
+: A raster graphic file format that supports lossless data compression.
 PNG was developed as an improved, non-patented replacement for Graphics Interchange Format (GIF).
-PNG files use the file extension `png` and are assigned MIME media type `image/png`.
+PNG files use the file extension `png` and are assigned the MIME media type `image/png`.
 PNG was published as informational RFC&nbsp;2083 in 1997, and as an ISO/IEC standard in 2004.&nbsp;[†](#w-png)

 Portal
-: A specially designed website that brings information from diverse sources, like emails, online forums and search engines, together in a uniform way.
+: A specially designed website that brings together information from diverse sources, like emails, online forums, and search engines, in a uniform way.
 Usually, each information source gets its dedicated area on the page for displaying information (a portlet); often, the user can configure which ones to display.
 Variants of portals include mashups and intranet “dashboards” for executives and managers.&nbsp;[†](#w-portal)
 : A mechanism that allows for the rendering and quick navigation of embedded content. ℹ︎&nbsp;[wicg.github.io/portals](https://wicg.github.io/portals/)

 Post mortem